 Cosmetology Instructor Jobs in USA with Visa Sponsorship

 Cosmetology instructors face unique visa sponsorship challenges due to state licensing requirements and the specialized nature of beauty education.
-Most positions require H-1B sponsorship, which demands proving the role qualifies as a specialty occupation requiring specific education in cosmetology or related fields.
+Most positions require H-1B visa sponsorship, which demands proving the role qualifies as a specialty occupation requiring specific education in cosmetology or related fields.
 For detailed occupation requirements, see the O*NET profile.

 See All Cosmetology Instructor JobsOverview

-Showing 5 of 11+ cosmetology instructor jobs
+Showing 5 of 5+ Cosmetology Instructor jobs

 Have you applied for this role?